 The most powerful woman at the BBC had every reason to question what style she wanted to create for television news.

 A new form of film communication was sweeping the Western world.
-Its progenitor called it documentary and while one of its main purposes was to make sense of the world’s fractured social change by documenting stories, it displayed a more threatening appearance to BBC Producer Grace Wyndham Goldie.
+Its progenitor John Grierson called it documentary.
+One of its main purposes was to make sense of the world’s fractured social change by documenting stories, it displayed a more threatening appearance to BBC Producer Grace Wyndham Goldie.

 In the Land of Promise which charts the birth and movement of documentary Ian Aitken writes.